dschneider/lava-temple/README.md

 * Image-based Levels
 * Multiplatform Support (Mac OS X, Linux, Windows)

+## How to start the game?

+* Get the love2d binary from https://love2d.org/ and open the file in the bin folder with it

 ## TODO

 * Architectural revamp (code-cleanup, better comments, including unit tests and stuff *bwahaha*)